 Yup.
 In most cases, the Shiny rate seems to be the same as it is for wild encounters: 1/450.

 Shiny babies, however, seem to be boosted to 1/50.

 Do Shiny Pokémon show up on Nearby or Sightings?

 No, sadly.
-Pokémon will always show up on Nearby if it's attached to a PokéStop, or Sightings if it's not, but it'll look totally normal.
+Pokémon show up on Nearby or Sightings, but they look totally normal.

 Are Shiny Pokémon Shiny for everyone?